tbonnard/gif_vote/README.md

 # gif Vote
-Small web application to vote for gifs per category and create a hall of fame of gifs!
+Web application to vote for gifs per category and create a hall of fame of gifs!

 ### Demo
 [Live demo: Gif Vote](https://damp-beach-18888.herokuapp.com/)